LF-Decentralized-Trust/project-proposals/HIPs/incubation/web3j.md

 # How To

-The simplest way work with Web3j is to create a new project.
+The simplest way to work with Web3j is to create a new project.
 We provide this functionality using the Web3j CLI.
 This latter can be installed as follows:

 For Unix: